Volunteer Profile: Meet Linda!

 Short-term or one-day-only volunteer opportunities are for those who would like to donate their time on a less continual basis.

-Our Fall Volunteer Orientation will be Tuesday, September 5 from 5:30 to 8:30 PM in the Family Peace Center.
+Our Winter Volunteer Orientation will be Tuesday, January 23 from 5:30 to 8:30 PM in the Family Peace Center.
 We’ll be covering Sojourner’s history, programs, and volunteer opportunities, and we’ll end with a Domestic Violence 101 session.
 Dinner is provided.
-Anyone who would like to attend can RSVP to Lily Grant at 414-810-1826 or firstname.lastname@example.org by Tuesday, August 29.
+Anyone who would like to attend can RSVP to Lily Grant at 414-810-1826 or email@example.com by Tuesday, January 16.
+Can’t wait that long to get started?
+Check out our current volunteer needs for short term projects that you can sign up for today!

 Where: Family Peace Center (619 W. Walnut St.)